AusDTO/dta-website/_posts/2018-03-14-stepping-up-our-work-with-the-ict-industry.md

 “The information and technology industry has much to offer government and by engaging early in the design and development of projects and programs, we have an opportunity to build in industry best practice, encourage innovation and make it easier to do business with government.”

 [Read the DTA and AIIA memorandum of understanding (PDF, 162KB)](/files/dta-aiia-mou.pdf)

-If you have any questions about this agreement or are in an Australian Government organisation whose digital teams seek to work with the ICT industry, drop us an email and tell us what you’re up to at [media@digital.gov.au](mailto:media@digital.gov.au)